-The helicopter mapping program maps and documents waterholes and other significant sites along cultural routes in Martu country.
-Many of the sites have not been visited in decades, because of the remoteness of the country.
+The helicopter mapping program documents waterholes and other significant sites along cultural routes in Martu country.
+Many of the sites have not been visited in decades due to the remoteness of the country.

-Complete knowledge of these places and tracks still exists, but the elders who hold this knowledge and know the sites will in all likelihood pass away in the next five to ten years.
-There is now only a handful of older Martu people who can locate and describe sites using a helicopter.
-Once this information is gone it will be gone forever.
+Complete knowledge of these places and tracks still exists, but the elders who hold this knowledge and know the sites are ageing.
+There is now only a handful of older Martu people who can locate and describe sites using a helicopter, and once this information is gone, it will be gone forever.

-This program also extracts significant cultural, social and historical information about precincts and sites, to inform Kalyuku Ninti (return to country) trips and the work of ranger teams on country.
+This program also collects significant cultural, social and historical information about precincts and sites, to inform Kalyuku ninti (return to country) trips and the work of ranger teams on country.